 How to store files in SQL Server Database without increasing its size or losing a link to it?

-The ability to store files and to connect them to other important information from a database solution is an important advantage for a company.
+The ability to store files and to connect them to other important information from a database solution is an important advantage both for the technical engineer and the company.
 Very often, we might encounter the problem of establishing a solution which stores files, but on the other side the database size is increasing rapidly or the files are not accessible on the network path they were supposed to be stored on.
 In the past, there had been attempts to do that and even some solutions.
 So, historically speaking the most popular ways for doing that were:

 1) storing the file in a database as a binary large object (BLOB), and

 2) storing a network path in the database while the files are stored somewhere in the file system.